 Funds will be earned or raised to invest in projects and supporting work, provided these are aligned to our strategy, have been agreed via our budgeting process and are backed by solid business cases.

-We aim to do this without negative impact on our Community as a whole and the quality of Companion Experience we wish to provide.
+We aim to do this to expand and develop our Community as a whole and the quality of Companion Experience we wish to provide.